pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 Bob should also identify the screen-field naming pattern, including `SFLGHT`, `SMILES`, `SSEATS`, `SPRICE`.

-> ⚠️ **Checkpoint:** Make sure Bob previews the `SELCTR` Flight Maintenance record format rather than a message subfile or another record format in `FRS021DF`.

 ---

-### 3b — Trace the Existing Pattern and Perform an Impact Analysis
+### 3.2.
+Trace the Existing Pattern and Perform an Impact Analysis

 The new business requirement is to add *Total Flight Hours* to the Flight Maintenance application.
 Use these fixed requirements: